beyarkay/masters-thesis/src/04_methodology.md

 values per time step.
 Each observation has an overlap of 19 time steps with the observations immediately preceding and following it.
 Each observation only has 1 label which is the label for the most recent time step in its 20 time steps.
-20 time steps is equivalent to half a second of sensor measurements.
-Every model is presented with the same data format, although some models cannot handle two-dimensional data and so the input is flattened to one dimension before being used for inference.
+20 time steps is equivalent to half a second of sensor measurements. <!-- TODO:
+I think a figure will be good here to clarify what you mean.... --> Every model is presented with the same data format, although some models cannot handle two-dimensional data and so the input is flattened to one dimension before being used for inference.

+Note that the imbalance between the gesture classes and the non-gesture class means that there are about 40 times more non-gesture observations than gesture-class observations.
+When describing the training, validation, and testing datasets, both the number of observations (including the non-gesture class) and the number of gesture observations (excluding the non-gesture class) will be reported.

-25% of the dataset (60440 observations, 14 417 gesture class observations) is
+25% of the dataset (60 294 observations, 1 442 gesture class observations) is
 split off and saved as the testing dataset.
 The testing dataset is saved as a single binary file, completely separate from the training and validation data.
 The test-set splitting procedure stratified by the class labels, ensuring